TheoreticalEcology/s-jSDM/sjSDM/cran-comments.md

 ## Version 1.0.3
-### Submission 1, 13/09/2022
+### Submission 1, 14/09/2022
-This is a minor update, fixing a bug in the tuning function (sjSDM_cv).
+This is a minor update, fixing a bug in the tuning function (sjSDM_cv) and changing weight_decay in 'RMSprop' from 0.01 to 0.0001.
 Compatibility with PyTorch 1.12.1 was successfully checked.

 ### Successfull R CMD checks under